Pool Companies Educational Content

 As you might expect, the first major construction step is to dig the hole.
 Next, the crew will install a steel framework for reinforcement.
 This helps prevent cracking and structural failure.
 The rough plumbing for drains, inlets, skimmers, and lighting comes next.
 Once that step is complete, the crew will install the gunite.
 Gunite is a mixture of concrete and water and is blown, or “shot,” onto the steel framework.
 For gunite to properly set after it is shot and troweled, it needs to be watered.
 The crew will water the gunite several times a day in the summer.
 If your pool build happens in the winter, they’ll water the gunite once per day.
 After the gunite is set, the crew will install tile and coping.
 The pool decking comes next.
 Pool decking is typically poured concrete or pavers on sand.

-All inlet covers, drain covers, filter equipment, and pool lights are installed and wired before a finish is applied.
+The crew will install all inlet covers, drain covers, filter equipment, and pool lights before they apply the pool’s finish.
 The most popular finish for a gunite pool is plaster.
-The plaster, which is watertight and prevents leaking, is sprayed and troweled onto the walls and bottom of the pool.
-Once the plaster is in place, the pool is continuously filled to the midpoint of the tile, and a chemical start-up begins.
-The plaster is cured underwater and has to be brushed at least once per day for seven to ten days.
+Plaster is watertight and prevents leaking.
+It’s sprayed and troweled onto the walls and bottom of the pool.
+With the plaster in place, the crew will fill the pool to the midpoint of the tile and begin the chemical start-up.
+The plaster cures underwater and needs to be brushed at least once per day for seven to ten days.

 In early spring and through the summer, most pool companies are extremely busy.
-If their schedules allow, homeowners should arrange to have their pool work done in the off-season months.
-Pool renovations, in particular, are best to have done in the fall and winter months when the pool would not be used anyway.
-Alternatively, homeowners could arrange for the work to be done while they are away on vacation.
-To ensure that the pool is ready for the warm summer months, pool installations, renovations, and other work should be scheduled well in advance.
+If you can, try to have pool work done in the off-season months.
+Pool renovations, in particular, are best to have done in the fall and winter.
+The pool wouldn’t be in use during those months anyway.
+Alternatively, you can arrange for the work to be done while you’re away on vacation.
+To ensure that the pool is ready for the summer, scheduled pool installations, renovations, and other work well in advance.